flav28/Fake-Mute-Deafen-/README.md

 ## ❓What is The Use of This Code

-- With This Code You Can Make Your Friends Fool They Will Se You You Are Mute And Deafened But You Can Listen Everything And Also You Can Speak Lmao
+- With This Code You Can Make Your Friends Fool They Will Se You Are Muted And Deafened But You Can Listen Everything And Also You Can Speak Lmao
 - So What Your Are Waiting For Use It Now 😂

 ## 🔗Your Discord Server